Plant Industries

 The introduction of the Africanized bee into Arkansas has been closely monitored by the placement of traps along the Oklahoma, Texas and Louisiana borders.
 Fifty two traps are currently in Arkansas.
 Swarm traps are placed in trap lines along the Oklahoma and Louisiana borders, along Africanized Honey Bee (AHB) counties in Arkansas, and in strategic locations.
 There have been about twenty positive locations verified in Arkansas since 2005.
 Counties with positive finds include: Miller, Lafayette, Clark, Columbia, Bradley, Nevada, Faulkner, Baxter, Howard and Union counties.

-All colored areas were previously quarantined because of Africanized Honey Bees.
+All colored areas were previously quarantined because of Africanized honey bees.
 Beekeepers should use extreme caution when moving or relocating honey bees in these counties.